Coding-with-Callie/coding-with-callie-website/README.md

 ### Create pull request to merge code into main branch
-* It is a good idea to pull from `main` before creating a PR to ensure that your branch is compatible with the current state of `main`.
-Use the following command and then follow the 'Push code to GitHub' steps as above
+* Pull from `main` before creating a PR to ensure that your branch is compatible with the current state of `main`.
+Use the following command and then follow the "Push code to GitHub" steps as above

       git pull origin main
 * Go to the coding-with-callie-website repository on GitHub